nmfad/X-chromosome-analysis/README.md

 DOWNLOAD:

-Download using git clone <url> or download zip file and unzip contents.
+Download using git clone <url> or download the scripts using the zipped file and unzip contents.

 STEPS: